 Your Three Priorities

 Formulating a plan to provide immediate liquidity for your family upon death is your first priority.
 It’s hard for people to face their own mortality but we all need to prepare ourselves financially for the benefit of our loved ones.
 People purchase life insurance policies to provide their families with instant liquidity at the time of their death.
 Immediate survivors experience conflicting emotions.
 Major decisions are required with urgent time constraints.
-Your family will need cash to pay for planned and unplanned expenses.
+Your family will need cash to pay for planned and unplanned expenses (Insurance Trusts).

 Calculating what amount of liquidity will be needed to administer your estate is your second priority.
 Soon after your death, the process of administration will begin.
 This is the next challenge for your loved ones, your executor, your trustees.
 They’re responsible for paying bills, collecting debts, preparing distributions, making gifts and the final tax return.
 Will there be enough cash to pay off margin accounts, property loans and other investment notes?
 It’s a big job.